 Explanation: Refer the definition of Hill-Climbing approach.

-5. Hill-Climbing algorithm terminates when,
+5. When will Hill-Climbing algorithm terminate?

 a) Stopping criterion met